iamvenuannapureddy/DevOps-/Terraform/key-concepts.md

 ### 14. **Terraform Cloud and Enterprise**
    - Terraform Cloud/Enterprise provides a hosted solution for remote execution, state management, and collaboration, offering features like policy enforcement, cost estimation, and private module registries.
+   - **Terragrunt**: A wrapper tool for Terraform, useful for managing complex multi-environment setups by promoting DRY practices and simplifying the management of remote state and configuration.

 ### 15. **Error Handling**
    - Understand how to troubleshoot errors in Terraform logs (`terraform apply` and `terraform plan` outputs).
    - Use `terraform taint` to mark resources for recreation, and `terraform refresh` to sync the state file with real-world infrastructure.